NinVoido/spotify-vpn/doc/man-sections/link-options.rst

 --link-mtu n
-  **DEPRECATED** Sets an upper bound on the size of UDP packets which are sent between OpenVPN peers. *It's best not to set this parameter unless you know what you're doing.*
+  **DEPRECATED** Sets an upper bound on the size of UDP packets which are sent between spotify peers. *It's best not to set this parameter unless you know what you're doing.*

   Due to variable header size of IP header (20 bytes for IPv4 and 40 bytes